 - All levels of Government

 - Government Departments such as COGHSTA and Health

 - Municipalities

 - Organization of Civil Society

-- All citizens and residents of South Africa.
+- All citizens and residents of South Africa

-There are 5 Police stations in our areas and some of them do not have adequate resources to deal with crime.
+There are 5 Police stations within the municipal jurisdiction and some of them do not have adequate resources to deal with crime.
 The names of police stations are Heuningvlei Police Station, Severn Police Station, Tsineng Police Station, Vanzylsrus Police Station and Bothithong Police Station.
 Some of our villages next to Batlharos Police station are serviced by it though it does not fall within our jurisdiction.

-2.2.
+2.4.
 Good Governance and Public Participation